Ben Garrity: Port Vale

 On 4 June 2021, it was announced that Garrity would join League Two side Port Vale for an undisclosed fee.
 Manager Darrell Clarke described him as a "young, hungry and ambitious footballer with great energy and fitness levels".
 He scored his first goals for the "Valiants" on 11 September, his brace securing a 2–1 victory away at Swindon Town; Clarke praised Garrity for his serious professionalism after the match, pointing out that "he has tests to make sure he is getting the right food into his system".
 He went on to score the only goal of the game against Scunthorpe United and was nominated for September's Player of the Month award.
 On 7 December, he was played as a forward after Vale suffered an injury crisis that left them short of recognized strikers, and scored two goals to secure a 2–1 win at Bristol Rovers.
 He was nominated for March's Player of the Month award after "driving Vale forward in the absence of captain Tom Conlon", scoring three goals and creating another.
 He started in the play-off final at Wembley Stadium as Vale secured promotion with a 3–0 victory over Mansfield Town; Michael Baggaley of The Sentinel wrote that "[Garrity] never stopped running, as has been the case all season... a huge threat in the attacking midfield role".
-At the club's end of season awards, Garrity was named as Fan's Player of the Year, Player's Player of the Year and Supporter’s Club Player of the Year.
+At the club's end of season awards, Garrity was named as Fan's Player of the Year, Player's Player of the Year and Supporter's Club Player of the Year.

 Garrity was linked with a move to League One rivals Peterborough United in August 2022.
 He remained an ever-present for Vale in the first quarter of the 2022–23 season, playing in a deeper defensive role which restricted his opportunities to get forward and score goals.
-He maintained his consistence into February, providing an assist for Ellis Harrison to score the opening goal of a 2–1 defeat at Bolton Wanderers.
+He maintained his consistency into February, providing an assist for Ellis Harrison to score the opening goal of a 2–1 defeat at Bolton Wanderers.
+However, he was sidelined with a calf injury at the beginning of March.
+He signed a two-year contract extension in May; David Flitcroft, the club's director of football said that he "epitomises our core values.
+His appetite for continual improvement in every aspect of his life and his game makes him an outstanding leader and a pivotal member of the group".